 The Messi Card Collection

-This collection documents Lionel Messi's full arc — emergence, ascent, dominance, international pursuit, credence, culmination, and reverence — using culturally authentic, era-correct, and visually authoritative artifacts.
+This collection documents Lionel Messi's full arc — emergence, dominance, international pursuit, culmination, and reverence — using culturally authentic, era-correct, and visually authoritative artifacts.

 Emergence